 5) Ventilation system with heat recovery

-A mechanical ventilation system with rotary heat exchanger with efficiency of 85 - 90% is planned for the gymnasium.
-This not only serves to recover heat but can also, to a certain extent, recycle moisture into the supply air.
-This results in a higher comfort for the users by a more pleasant room climate, especially in winter months.
+A mechanical ventilation system with rotary heat exchanger with efficiency of 85-90% is planned for the gymnasium.
+This not only serves to recover heat but can also, to a certain extent, recycle moisture into the air.
+This results in a higher comfort for the users by having a more pleasant room climate, especially in winter months.